SEND Information Report 2024

 • The SEND Officer will contact parents with any concerns, and welcome parental contact by email or telephone on a regular basis.
 The SENDco/Assistant SENDco are available for meetings with parents when necessary.

-• The Learning Support department welcomes referrals by members of staff and/or parents when there are concerns about the progress of an individual student, and will try to identify whether it is a SEND issue or not.
+• The SEND department welcomes referrals by members of staff and/or parents when there are concerns about the progress of an individual student, and will try to identify whether it is a SEND issue or not.
 Appropriate advice and guidance will then be provided.

-• Should the needs of the pupil be greater than the school can provide for, the SEND Team may make a referral to an outside agency, such as the Specialist Teacher Service or Educational Psychology service.
+• Should the needs of the pupil be greater than the school can provide for, the SEND Team may make a referral to an outside agency.

 Consultations with Parents

-• The SENDco and Assistant SENDco are available at each of the parents’ evenings throughout the year.
+• The SENDco and Deputy SENDco are available at each of the parents’ evenings throughout the year.

 Consultations with students